-Limited helicopter-supported field work combined with the examination of archival information (Riley and Boissonneau (unpublished field notes and photographs); Geological Survey of Canada, Operation Winisk unpublished field notes; Skinner 1973; Sanford, Norris and Bostock 1968; Sanford and Norris 1975; and Thorleifson, Wyatt and Warman 1993, and their unpublished field notes) provided the ground control on the classification of objects.
-In addition, information from the various other Far North Information Knowledge Management Program projects, such as base data and land cover information (Ontario Ministry of Natural Resources, in progress), has been used in the interpretation and classification of the surficial materials.
+Limited helicopter-supported field work combined with the examination of archival information (Riley and Boissonneau (unpublished field notes and photographs): Geological Survey of Canada, Operation Winisk unpublished field notes: Skinner 1973: Sanford, Norris and Bostock 1968: Sanford and Norris 1975; and Thorleifson, Wyatt and Warman 1993, and their unpublished field notes) provided the ground control on the classification of objects.
+In addition, information from the various other Far North Information and Knowledge Management Program projects, such as base data and land cover information (Ontario Ministry of Natural Resources and Forestry 2014), has been used in the interpretation and classification of the surficial materials.

 The maps show only the surface material distribution.
-For better definition of wetland types please refer to the Ontario Ministry of Natural Resources Far North Land Cover 2005-2009 digital series of maps.
-Older deposits that occur along many of the deeply incised river valleys are not depicted.
-However, the reader is encouraged to review books by Skinner (1973) and Thorleifson, Wyatt and Warman (1993) for further information and details on the older sediments exposed along rivers within the Hudson Bay Lowland.
+For better definition of wetland types, please see Ontario Ministry of Natural Resources and Forestry (2014).
+Older deposits that occur along many of the deeply incised river valleys are only depicted where their scale is suitable for cartographic presentation.
+The reader is encouraged to review publications by McDonald (1969), Skinner (1973), Nielsen et al. (1986), Dredge, Morgan and Nielsen (1990), Thorleifson, Wyatt and Warman (1993), Allard et al. (2012), Dubé-Loubert et al. (2013), Gao et al. (2012), Gao and Crabtree (2016) and Dalton et al. (2016, 2017a, 2017b) for additional information and details on the older sediments exposed along rivers within the Hudson Bay Lowland.

-This project is funded by the Far North Branch, Ontario Ministry of Natural Resources, and the Ontario Geological Survey, Ontario Ministry of Northern Development and Mines.
-Interaction with the First Nation community members greatly enhanced the map products of the Far North Information Knowledge Management Program Terrain Mapping Project.
+This project is funded by the Ministry of Northern Development and Mines.
+Interaction with the First Nation community members greatly enhanced the map products of the Far North Information and Knowledge Management Program Terrain Mapping Project.